 1 cup vegetable oil of choice (a light flavored oil works best)

 4 tbsp. dry skimmed milk (optional)

 1 tsp. liquid or granular lecithin (optional - an emulsifier)

 Using an electric mixer (stand or hand-held), whip softened butter until fluffy.
 While still beating, dribble in the oil.
 (Liquid lecithin can be quite thick.
-You will need to "dissolve" it in a portion of the vegetable oil.)
+You will need to "dissolve" it in a portion of the vegetable oil.
+I don't always use it.)
 Stop every once in a while to push down mixture with rubber spatula.
-Dissolve dried milk powder in water.
+Dissolve dried milk powder, if using, in water.
 (Granular lecithin should be dissolved in the water along with the milk powder.)
 While still beating, dribble in the water mixture.
 Stop every once in a while to push down mixture with rubber spatula.
 The mixture will be very fluffy.

 Transfer mixture to a container and freeze for about 20 minutes to firm it up.
 Then keep refrigerated.
 Do not leave at room temperature for very long, because it might break down & separate.

 Notes: For salt free spread, use all unsalted butter.
 For lightly salted spread, use 2 cubes unsalted butter & 2 cubes salted butter.
 For barely salted spread, use 3 cubes unsalted butter & 1 cube salted butter.